tc39/notes/es7/2015-09/sept-23.md

 YK: I agree.
 My proposal doesn't make it a weakmap, but from a programmer perspective, you could see it that way

-AWB: difference: a mirror of private state needs to be presented to decorator, mirror is presented at class definition time not instantiation time…
+AWB: difference: a mirror of private state needs to be presented to decorator, mirror is presented at class definition time not instantiation time...

 YK: there's one difference, it's a *read only* WeakMap - you aren't allowed to set the fields